-Use the vtp global configuration command to set or modify the VLAN Trunking Protocol (VTP) configuration characteristics.
+Use the vtp global configuration command on the switch stack or on a standalone switch to set or modify the VLAN Trunking Protocol (VTP) configuration characteristics.
 Use the no form of this command to remove the settings or to return to the default settings.